lisahamm/lisahamm.github.io/source/_posts/2015-03-24-creating-a-postgresql-database.markdown

 Perhaps there is a need for all names to be ordered alphabetically.
 This can be done with the following line of code:

 ```
-select name from test order by name ASC;
+SELECT name FROM test ORDER BY name ASC;
 ```

 Note, "ASC" can be replaced with "DESC" to return data in descending order.